Majdi-Zlitni/Majdi-Zlitni/README.md

 - 💻 I’m currently learning **Flutter, Docker, and AWS**

-- 📫 If you need anything just ask for it Im more than happy to help **Majdi.Zlitni@isticbc.org**
+- 📫 If you need anything just ask for it Im more than happy to help **Majdi.Zlitni@istic.ucar.tn**

 - 🥅 2021 Goals **Contributre more to Open Source Projects**